 The nine-member committee had interviewed six semifinalists behind closed doors before choosing the three superintendent hopefuls.
 Under the state's open meeting law, only the finalists' names are made public.

-As part of the process, the candidates also will tour the Pittsfield schools, selected School Committee members will conduct site
+As part of the process, the candidates also will tour the Pittsfield schools, selected School Committee members will conduct site visits of where each candidate is employed, and the search consultant firm will continue to do background and reference checks on the three candidates.

 "You will get a tremendous amount of information to help you make a decision," said William Garr, executive vice president of Future Management Systems of Beverly.